The advent of the 21st Century creates a unique opportunity to rethink

 look back on us, what gauges will they use to decide whether we made genuine Progress?

 Based on the interests of its founder and managing board, the Foundation

-has chosen to create strategic initiatives in four program areas: how we
+has chosen to create strategic initiatives in various program areas: how we

 diversity of voices in our media; and how we treat animals.